courtesy of Wendy Stassens,

 Local Community-Supported Agriculture (CSAs)

 Local Community Supported Agriculture Programs (CSAs) provide the opportunity for people to invest directly in a farm and receive a share of that local farmer’s crops throughout the year.
+Investing in a farm can reap many benefits, plus it can help the farmer out by providing them with the resources to build on their supplies, buy equipment from companies like Costex as well as others, and give them that essential support.
 Below are some examples of active CSA programs in the McMinnville area.

 Oakhill Organics – Dayton, Oregon – www.oakhillorganics.org

 Joyfully growing vegetables & a family on Grand Island, Oregon.
 Casey & Katie Kulla, a husband and wife farming team started Oakhill Organics in 2006 by growing on just one rented acre of ground southwest of McMinnville, Oregon.
 Later that first year, they purchased 17.5 acres on Grand Island (a river island in the Willamette, just south of Dayton).
 They grow Oregon Tilth Certified Organic vegetables: everything from arugula to zucchini.
 They sell all of their vegetables within Yamhill County, their CSA program and to several fine restaurants in McMinnville and Amity.
 Because of this ever-growing success, they may want to think about expanding their services more by enlisting the help of places like urban-gro.com to see how their room designs for an indoor growing facility can ensure that their vegetables have the ability to grow in all weather conditions.